The following is a recap and review of the eighth episode of HBO’s The Last of Us. Expect story spoilers.

 In the eighth and penultimate episode of the first season of the HBO adaptation of the critically acclaimed video game franchise known as The Last of Us — titled When We Are In Need — Ellie (played by Bella Ramsey) encounters a group of survivors that may be more trouble than they seem.
 When We Are In Need was directed by Ali Abbasi (Holy Spider) and written by Craig Mazin (Chernobyl).

-The following is a review of the second season of The Crown – Available on Netflix.
+The following is a recap and review of the second episode of HBO’s The Last of Us.
+Expect story spoilers.

 In the second episode of the first season of the HBO adaptation of the masterful video game franchise known as The Last of Us — titled Infected — Joel (played by Pedro Pascal) begrudgingly agrees to escort Ellie (played by Bella Ramsey), alongside his longtime smuggling partner, Tess (played by Anna Torv), to the Old State House in Boston.
 On their way there, Ellie sees what longtime infection can turn someone into.
 Infected was directed by Neil Druckmann (television directorial debut) and written by Craig Mazin.